Prince George has inherited more than just a family resemblance from the Prince of Wales - he also has the same toddler walk.

 In another scene, the Queen is shown with her young son and a pram carrying the Princess Royal, and the Duke said: "They will probably chase each other around that garden a few times as well."

-Harry jokingly referred to George's name for his great-grandmother the Queen and said: "In the early days when Gan, Gan was around".
+Harry jokingly refered to George's name for his great-grandmother the Queen and said: "In the early days when Gan, Gan was around".

 The documentary also featured Charles, who narrates parts of the programme, praising the Queen's way with horses after he watches footage from the 1981 Trooping the Colour ceremony when a teenager fired six blank cartridges at his mother.

 Her horse Burmese reacted, but she soon had him under control.